Single Convention on Narcotic Drugs: Medical and scientific purposes

 The Single Convention repeatedly affirms the importance of medical use of controlled substances.
 The Preamble notes that "the medical use of narcotic drugs continues to be indispensable for the relief of pain and suffering and that adequate provision must be made to ensure the availability of narcotic drugs for such purposes".
 Articles 1, 2, 4, 9, 12, 19, and 49 contain provisions relating to "medical and scientific" use of controlled substances.
 In almost all cases, parties are permitted to allow dispensation and use of controlled substances under a prescription, subject to record-keeping requirements and other restrictions.

 The Single Convention unambiguously condemns "abuse of drugs", even stating that "addiction to narcotic drugs constitutes a serious evil for the individual and is fraught with social and economic danger to mankind".
-It takes a prohibitionist approach to the problem of drug addiction, attempting to stop all uses considered "abuse" or "addiction."
-Article 4 requires nations to limit use and possession of drugs to medicinal and scientific purposes.
-Article 49 allows countries to phase out coca leaf chewing, opium smoking, and other traditional drug uses gradually, but provides that "the use of cannabis for other than medical and scientific purposes must be discontinued as soon as possible".
+It aims to limit the global production of controlled drugs to an amount adequate to satisfy the estimated global demand for medical and scientific purposes without producing a surplus that could lead to diversion and addiction.
+Article 4 requires nations to take legislative and administrative measures necessary to limit production, trade, use and possession of drugs to medical and scientific purposes.
+Article 49 allowed countries to temporarily permit coca leaf chewing, opium smoking, and other traditional drug uses at the time of signature, ratification, or accession, but provides that countries opting to do so would be required to phase out these and other traditional uses by specific dates after the convention came into force.

-The discontinuation of these prohibited uses is intended to be achieved by cutting off supply.
-Rather than calling on nations to prosecute drug users, the treaty focuses on traffickers and producers.
-As of 2013, 234 substances are controlled under the Single Convention.
+As of 2025, 138 substances are controlled under the Single Convention.

 Non-medical and non-scientific purposes

+The Single Convention contains specific exemptions for drugs used for non-medical and non-scientific purposes.
+The most broad of these is Article 2(9), which permits a country to unilaterally exempt a drug that is commonly used in industry from nearly all control requirements of the convention, provided that the country ensures by appropriate means that the drug is not liable to be abused or have ill effects, and that the country include the quantity of the drug exempted under this article in its annual statistical submissions.

+Other non-medical purposes that convention does not require the Parties to prohibit include the manufacture of substances not covered by the convention, the use of coca leaf as a flavoring agent, and the cultivation of the cannabis plant for industrial purposes.

-In the Single Convention, "other than medical and scientific purposes" are not subject to the general legal framework established in Article 4 (c), being exempt by a series of provisions referred to in article 4 (c).
-Some analysts suggest the "recreational use" of drugs is part of the "other than medical and scientific purposes," and therefore exempt from the measure of control of the Convention, which are limited to "medical and scientific purposes;" others analysts have, however, suggested that "other than medical and scientific purposes" does not encompass recreational use.
+Some analysts suggest the "recreational use" of drugs is part of the "other than medical and scientific purposes," and therefore exempt from the measure of control of the convention, which are limited to "medical and scientific purposes;" others analysts have, however, suggested that "other than medical and scientific purposes" does not encompass recreational use.

-Malta seem to have followed article 2 paragraph 9 of the Single Convention, which allow for the use of drugs, other than medical and scientific, in the context of industry.
+Malta seem to have followed article 2 paragraph 9 of the Single Convention, which allows to regulate the use of drugs, other than medical and scientific, in the context of industry.